KennyKvn001/CodeWars-theGym/7 kyu/README.md

 Example
 input = [[18, 20], [45, 2], [61, 12], [37, 6], [21, 21], [78, 9]]
 output = ["Open", "Open", "Senior", "Open", "Open", "Senior"]

+## Question17 : Sum of odd numbers

+Given the triangle of consecutive odd numbers:

+             1
+          3     5
+       7     9    11

+13 15 17 19
+21 23 25 27 29
+...
+Calculate the sum of the numbers in the nth row of this triangle (starting at index 1) e.g.: (Input --> Output)

+1 --> 1
+2 --> 3 + 5 = 8